 Economic "solutions" like taxes do not even pretend to do anything like this.
 They are only proposed to slow the inevitable - not solve the problem.
 Nor, indeed, do alternative energy targets.
 While alternative energy sources like solar and wind should be pursued and more money put into research in this and other areas generally (for reasons I will come to) none of this will cool the globe, if that is what your aim is: to solve the problem of climate change.

 The left and right have always been divided on taxation - at least in principle if not in practice.
-But because the problem is that the world is already too warm and sea levels rises have already begun - merely reducing the amount of carbon dioxide by the very cumbersome and slow technique of increasing the price of fossil fuels which (we hope) somehow persuades people to use less energy will not solve the problem.
+But because the problem is that the world is already too warm and sea levels rises have already begun - merely reducing the amount of carbon dioxide by the very cumbersome and slow technique of increasing the price of fossil fuels which (some people hope) somehow persuades people to use less energy will not solve the problem.
 As far as climate change is concerned all that taxation is purported to achieve is to merely delay the warming, not reverse it (which is what is needed).
 If we want global warming to stop, and reverse, we need to cool the globe.
 Actively reduce the amount of carbon dioxide in the atmosphere - not merely slow its rate of increase.
 Increasing taxes cannot do that.
 Merely reducing fossil fuel combustion - or even eliminating it altogether - cannot seem to be able to do that now either.
 It's already too late.
 Take note of what Eric Rignot and other NASA climate scientists are saying about the fact glacial melting in the Antarctic is now unstoppable.
 Of course that is pessimistic - glacial melting is just another problem and problems are soluble.
 It's just that it is unstoppable if the only thing you do is stop using fossil fuels.

 So stopping fossil fuel combustion cannot reverse global warming.
 We seem to have reached a tipping point and natural global warming is likely to continue anyway.
-Even if those climate scientists are wrong, they may not be far from from.
+Even if those climate scientists are wrong, they may not be far from wrong.
 If the tipping point has not already past, as they claim, it may be just around the corner.
 Given the growth of civilization, and the amount of carbon dioxide being put into the atmosphere and that which is and will continue to be put into the atmosphere, it is likely that global warming was already too late to stop decades ago.
 The seas were already warming, the ice already melting.
 The sea levels were always going to rise - no matter how quickly we stopped burning fossil fuels.

 This sounds all very pessimistic.
 But it is not.
 Problems are not pessimistic - but proposed solutions can be.
 The idea that ineffective solutions we know cannot work should be tried anyway - at great expense and at great cost to individuals, industries, economies and societies is pessimistic.
 The idea we should search for better solutions and implement ones that just might work is optimistic.
-And the principle of optimism: that whatever the problem is we can solve it - should be motivating us.
+And the principle of optimism: that whatever the problem is we can* solve it - should be motivating us.
+[The complete version is, of course: whatever the problem is we can solve it - so long as we have the knowledge of how to do so...and this does not require us to break any laws of physics].

 And so this is why the left and right of politics are both completely wrong on this issue as they are on so many others.
 The left is wrong because they think economic sanctions can work and fossil fuels are evil.
 And the right is wrong because they will not take this issue seriously enough - unwilling to acknowledge that the danger is to large parts of civilization itself.
 If the sea level rises - millions will be displaced and weather patterns can become dangerously unstable as the atmosphere is loaded up with additional energy.
 Climate change will cause death and destruction on a scale that is almost unimaginable - if nothing effective is done.
-But that’s the problem with the left.
+But that’s also the problem with the left.
 They are not suggesting anything seriously effective.

 It’s possible (indeed common) for all sides of an important debate in politics to be completely wrong.
 The strange thing is - even if global warming wasn't man made - it would still be a serious problem.
 But, again - the left and the right typically do not see it that way.
 The right seems to want to argue "well because it's natural there is nothing we can do to stop it" and the left would seem to want to say "Well that's nature and we shouldn't interfere with nature".
 Again - both misconceptions argue for inaction and are about problem denial, not problem solving.